Severswoed/GlowStatus/docs/build.md

     python scripts/build_mac.py py2app
     ```
     - The `.app` bundle will be in the `dist/` folder.
-    - The build_mac.py will show status messages for each step.
+    - Look for "🎯 GlowStatus: Using minimal PySide6 recipe" in the output.
+    - Final size should be displayed as ~50-100MB instead of 1.2GB.

-3. **If build fails with missing modules:**
+3. **If build fails with custom recipe errors:**
     ```bash
-    # Clean previous build and rebuild
+    # Clean previous build and try again
     rm -rf build/ dist/
     pip install -r requirements.txt
     python scripts/build_mac.py py2app
     ```

+4. **Verify the custom recipe worked:**
+    ```bash
+    # Check the app size
+    du -sh dist/GlowStatus.app

+    # Should show ~50-100MB, not 1.2GB
+    # Check that bloated Qt plugins are NOT included
+    find dist/GlowStatus.app -name "*webengine*" | wc -l  # Should be 0
+    find dist/GlowStatus.app -name "*3d*" | wc -l        # Should be 0
+    find dist/GlowStatus.app -name "*multimedia*" | wc -l # Should be 0
+    ```

 5. **Test the App:**
     - Open `dist/GlowStatus.app` by double-clicking.
-    - Ensure all features work and resources load correctly.
+    - Ensure all features work despite the minimal Qt components.
     - Test on a clean macOS machine without development tools installed.
-    - Verify that all PySide6 GUI components function properly.
+    - Verify that PySide6 GUI components function properly with reduced bundle size.

 5. **Code Signing & Notarization:**